Photograph by Paul Lambert

 Andrew Duncan: A Poetry Boom 1990–2010

 Paul Holman is the author of The Memory of the Drift, a shifting but ultimately circular work which was both a record of operations and a process in itself.
-Four previously issued sections were gathered in paperback by Shearsman Books in 2007: much of the writing he made for the project in the 2000s was first published on the Great Works website, and is still archived there.
+Four previously issued sections were gathered in paperback by Shearsman Books in 2007: a new, expanded edition is currently in preparation.

 His significant education took place at Little Sparta.

 He co-edited the Invisible Books imprint with Bridget Penney through the 1990s, publishing work by Bill Griffiths, Stewart Home, Veronica Forrest-Thomson and others.

 He has read in the SubVoicive, Blue Bus, Xing the Line and CapLet series, at the Cambridge Conference of Contemporary Poetry, Scarlet Imprint’s Pleasuredome and on Dublin's Culture Night.
 He has appeared at the Poetry Cafe in Covent Garden on several occasions, and been broadcast on Resonance FM.
 He took part in the Fichtean Landscapes exhibition held in London in November 2022.
 A setting of his writing has also been performed by the loop-based vocal group Askew and Avis.

 “At the heart of this work there is a poem, but the poem is inseparable from the process of its composition, in much the same way that some of John Cage’s piano works are inseparable from the processes that were used to create them (think of the star charts in Etudes Australes).
 In the wrong hands such processes are an excuse for lack of creativity and little more than a pose.
 Here, as with Cage, there is something far more subtle going on: the interaction of an incisive creative talent with that process.”